teltek/PumukitLmsBundle/README.md

 ```

-For PuMuKIT latest version of 2.3.x and 2.4.x, add this configuration to `encoder.yml` as well:
+For PuMuKIT the latest version ( higher than 2.3.x ) , add this configuration to `config/packages/pumukit_encoder.yaml` as well:

 ``` bash
 pumukit_encoder: